After Putin call, Trump says Russia, Ukraine will start ceasefire talks

 Putin thanked Trump for supporting the resumption of direct talks between Russia and Ukraine, and said that Trump noted Russia’s support for peace, though the key question was how to move towards peace.

-“We have agreed with the president of the United States that Russia will propose and is ready to work with the Ukrainian side on a memorandum on a possible future peace accord, defining a number of positions, such as, for example, the principles of settlement, the timing of a possible peace agreement,” Putin told reporters near the Black Sea resort of Sochi.
+“We have agreed with the president of the United States that Russia will propose and is ready to work with the Ukrainian side on a memorandum on a possible future peace accord, defining a number of positions, such as, for example, the principles of settlement, [and] the timing of a possible peace agreement,” Putin told reporters near the Black Sea resort of Sochi.

-If appropriate agreements are reached, then there could be a ceasefire, Putin said, adding that direct talks between Russia and Ukraine “gives reason to believe that we are generally on the right track”.
+If appropriate agreements are reached, then there could be a ceasefire, Putin said, adding that direct talks between Russia and Ukraine “give reason to believe that we are generally on the right track”.

 “I would like to note that, on the whole, Russia’s position is clear.
 The main thing for us is to eliminate the root causes of this crisis,” Putin said.
 “We just need to determine the most effective ways to move towards peace.”

 For his part, Trump said the call went very well.
-In a post on Truth Social, Trump said that the Vatican, “as represented by the Pope, has stated that it would be very interested in hosting the negotiations.
+In a post on Truth Social, the US president said that the Vatican, “as represented by the Pope, has stated that it would be very interested in hosting the negotiations.
 Let the process begin!”

 Al Jazeera’s Yulia Shapovalova, reporting from Moscow, said the call was “very important” for Putin.